obi-ontology/obi-legacy-svn/releases/2012-01-18/doc/readme.txt

 5. updated the the source ontology IRIs of imported terms

+6. Create directory '2012-01-18' under obi/releases, copy the obi files from the development directory Add folder check out IAO from 'releases/2012-01-05' directory, which is bfo 2.0 version

-6. replace the terms by BFO and RO 2.0
+7. replace the terms by BFO 2.0 and RO 2.0 in OBI files

 using perl script committed under doc dirctory
 (all changes made on obi files can be find in the SVN commit message)

-All the files made in the new directory
+8. commit the OBI bfo 2 version in the development directory link IAO to bfo2 version

-5. Generate disjoints.owl using lisp script written by Alan disjoint axioms will be added to all asserted classes but not defined classes.
+9. Generate disjoints.owl using lisp script written by Alan disjoint axioms will be added to all asserted classes but not defined classes.
 The disjoint axioms will be written in disjoints.owl file.
 	SVN log will be written in SVNlogs.txt